shadmanrakib/patzer-gambit/README.md

 A partial UCI chess engine that's a whole lot worse than Drunk Magnus but magnitudes better than me.

+## Play Against Th Engine

+You can play against the engine on https://lichess.org/@/patzer-gambit.
+Make sure to press the challenge button (swords).
+You can also use a chess gui, like Arena or Encrossaint.

 ## Building & Running The Engine

 You will need to install rust, rustc, and cargo.
 You can install it here: https://www.rust-lang.org/.